 What is a good NPS?
 Source: Netigate

-Sample CES calculation, source: datapine
+Sample CES dashboard, source: SmartSurvey

 Customer segmentation

 Segmentation is not actually about the metrics, but rather about better understanding who your main customers are.
-It’s an extremely important marketing practice because once you have that knowledge, you can create effective marketing strategies aimed at different segments to provide a personalized experience to every guest.
+It’s an extremely important marketing practice because once you have that knowledge, you can create effective marketing strategies aimed at different segments to provide a personalized experience for every guest.

 Typically, the 4 main types of segmentation are